jm1021/leuck_reunion/activities.md

 ### Tuesday Afternoon
 > Hike and/or Bike coordinated by Johnner.
 There are 11 miles of trails and water around campus.
 We will go on an adventure and explore the surroundings toward the Dam.

-- Arial photos of Camp and Nearby Dam
+- Arial photos of Camp and Nearby [Shasta Dam](https://en.wikipedia.org/wiki/Shasta_Dam)

 <div class="row"> <!--- make a new row -->
   <!-- each column is one-third of width -->